 Your support helps provide funding for several national-level community health programs, including support for those diagnosed with breast cancer and the development of educational materials.

 The Susan G. Komen® partners with CancerCare® to offer the Komen Treatment Assistance Fund bridges the gap for underserved individuals who are actively undergoing breast cancer treatment.
 With this national program, we aim to help those who are facing financial challenges by providing limited financial assistance, education, and support services to low-income, underinsured or uninsured women across the country.
 Funding helps women of any age who have been diagnosed with breast cancer, at any stage of the disease.
 Financial assistance is granted to women who meet pre-determined eligibility criteria.
-We currently fund two organizations that provide assistance through the National Treatment Assistance Fund.
-To learn more about these programs and other helpful resources, call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636).
+We currently fund one organization that provides assistance through the National Treatment Assistance Fund.
+To learn more about this program and other helpful resources, call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636).

 Founded in 1944, CancerCare® is a national nonprofit organization whose mission is to provide free, professional support services to anyone affected by cancer.
 The Komen Treatment Assistance Fund is dedicated to providing financial assistance, education and support services to low-income, under- or uninsured breast cancer survivors.